 Swimming is one of the only major sports that works every muscle group in the body.
 This, along with its building of endurance, stamina, strength, speed, coordination and flexibility, makes for a highly efficient and effective athletic exercise that encompasses the skills and training that many other sports need as well.

 Aside from building strong bodies through proportional muscle development, swimming is also universally beneficial in the world of sports because it is an excellent cardiovascular alternative to running.
 As you know, for all sports, cardiovascular training is essential as this is the key to staying longer and stronger in the game.
 Swimming not only increase your heart rate and builds high quality aerobic fitness, but it also forgoes the impact stress on your body that running on land has.
-In fact, out of all the major sports swimming is known to be one of the least likely to cause any injuries.
+In fact, out of all the major sports swimming is known to be one of the least likely to cause any injuries and can even be done by people with disabilities.

 This makes learning how to swim ideal for people who want to start taking up multiple sports and for those who haven’t decided on a main sport to focus on and want comprehensive training in the meantime.
 In this post we will look at examples of how swimming can help condition you to do better in other major sports and in which specific aspects swimming helps.